 A posting on the front page of Venture Snowboard’s website announced they would “not be delivering any boards to the market for the 2015-2016 season.”
-A former Colorado State renewable energy engineering student, Klem Branner, and his wife Lisa, formed Venture Snowboards in Silverton, Colorado in 1999.
-Their boards are known for being the most durable out there, no surprise given the testing grounds out their backdoor.
+Klem Branner (pictured) formed Venture Snowboards in Silverton, Colorado together with his wife Lisa.
+Prior to the move to Silverton in 1999 Klem was a renewable energy engineering student at Colorado State University.
+Venture boards are known for being the most durable out there, no surprise given the testing grounds out their backdoor.
 Jarrett Luttrell, first snowboarder (of only two) to have ridden all of Colorado’s 14ers, smeared Venture’s name over many of the peaks.

 While browsing the manufacturer’s web-store back in the spring of 2014 I remember a huge selection of past years boards to choose from.
 With Venture being so ambiguous about their long-term future it’s possible they just decided to spend this year unloading inventory.
 Let’s hope so, very few companies seem as committed to producing high quality big-mountain riding boards.